BlueStamp-Engineering-2022/Ruth_BSE_Project/index.md

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}
 # Starter project

-inserteu starter project info~~~
-My starter project is the Simon says game, in which the game will light up the buttons in a certain order and the user must press the buttons in that order.
-The project included parts such as annyeonghaseyo joneun bangtan sonyeondan hwangeum maknae jeon jungkook imnida :>>>
+My starter project is the Simon says game, in which the game will light up the 4 buttons in a certain order and the user must press the buttons in that order.
+The project includes parts such as LED lights, battery clips, a resistor, and switches, some being soldered on and screwed on.
+To play the game, turn the power switch on and press a random button.
+Then the buttons will light up in different orders one by one.
+There is also a sound switch that enables a different sound for each button.

 [![Starter project](https://i3.ytimg.com/vi/rwoCWAUw_jQ/maxresdefault.jpg "Starter Project")](https://www.youtube.com/watch?v=rwoCWAUw_jQ&t=1s "Starter Project"){:target="_blank" rel="noopener"}